-If I remember my ITIL* studies and exams correctly – well it was over ten years ago – an incident or service request should only be closed by the end user/customer.
+If I remember my ITIL studies and exams correctly – well it was close to 20 years ago – an incident or service request should only be closed by the end user/customer (not the IT service desk).
 I understand the logic, as they’re the people best positioned to know if their IT issue has truly been resolved or their need has been met.

-However not all IT shops have adopted ITIL and, of those that have, some (I imagine many) will have conveniently decided that waiting for the customer to okay the closure of a ticket adds unnecessary delay and additional activity in what is an already under pressure service desk environment.
+However, not all IT departments have adopted ITIL and, of those that have, some (I imagine many) will have conveniently decided that waiting for the customer to okay the closure of a ticket adds unnecessary delay and additional activity in what is an already under pressure service desk environment.

 Dealing with unresponsive end users

-Of course you could put the ticket on hold, or whatever you call “ticket limbo” locally, but that is only a temporary measure that neither helps the end user nor accuracy of a service desk’s statistics.
-So what should you do if an end user isn’t responding to your request for information?
+Of course, you could put the ticket on hold, or whatever you call “ticket limbo” locally, but that’s only a temporary measure that neither helps the end user nor the accuracy of an IT service desk’s performance statistics.

 What would a 1990’s IT help desk have done?

-Without doubt they would have quickly closed the ticket.
-They might have sent an email and a reminder.
+Without a doubt, they would have quickly closed the ticket.
+They might have sent an email and a reminder to the end user.
 They might even have called and left a message – firstly to request more information, and secondly to say that the ticket would be closed if a response isn’t received within three days, say.
-But they wouldn’t have messed about because ITIL says that only an end user can close a ticket.
+But they wouldn’t have messed about just because ITIL says that only an end user can close a ticket.

-The cynical amongst you might see this as a little optimistic of 1990’s IT help desk behavior.
-I know from my personal experiences that, after you called to log an issue, you were lucky to be called back about it within two weeks, and even luckier if someone actually helped you.
+The cynical among you might see this as a little optimistic of 1990’s IT help desk behavior.
+I know from my personal corporate IT support experiences that, after you called to log an issue, you were lucky to be called back about it within two weeks, and even luckier if someone actually helped you.
 The IT help desk, especially without a fit-for-purpose help desk tool, was often the black hole where your requests for help would go to die.

-As you would imagine, and as many an ITSM consultant will tell you, “it depends.”
+As you would imagine, and as many an IT service management (ITSM) consultant will tell you, “it depends.”
 I know that this is my experience.
 It will differ from organization to organization based on a number of factors, including: